polirritmico/LabDevops/README.md

 - Faster feedback loop: The code we made as developers is our intentions on what we think at that moment would be the right approach based on the concerns.
-But this is just an hipotesis, to check if that code work, we need to pass some kind of testing suites.
+But this is just an hypothesis, to check if that code work, we need to pass some kind of testing suites.
 If it does, then we are confident that our new code doesn't break anything.
 Every time we write code, as developers we want to know in the least amount of time if that code works or not.
-Since in that moment we have a high knowledge on the codebase, we are in a better possition to fix any issue faster.
+Since in that moment we have a high knowledge on the codebase, we are in a better position to fix any issue faster.
 If the error takes up to two months on raise, then we mostly have forgot the little details on the code, and to fix-it we have to backtrack and study the code again.